Third Aust coronavirus death confirmed

 The man’s death follows that of a 95-year-old woman and fellow Dorothy Henderson Lodge resident and a 78-year-old man in Perth.

-More than 70 Australians have tested positive to the coronavirus, with figures expected to continue climbing across the country.
+Some 74 Australians have tested positive to the coronavirus, and figures are expected to further climb.

 An extra 260,000 masks will be immediately released from the federal stockpile to primary health networks, deputy chief medical officer Paul Kelly said.